 6. VERONICA GUERIN

 Veronica Guerin was a respected and revered journalist who exposed Ireland’s drug criminals.
-She started in the public relations industry but had transitioned to journalism in 1990 by writing for the Sunday Tribune and the Sunday Business Post.
+She started in the public relations industry but transitioned to journalism in 1990 by writing for the Sunday Tribune and the Sunday Business Post.

-In 1996, two men who allegedly worked for convicted criminal John Gilligan followed her on a motorbike, pulled up beside her car, and shot her.
+In 1996, two men allegedly working for convicted criminal John Gilligan followed her on a motorbike, pulled up beside her car, and shot her.
 Her death caused a public outrage, which ultimately led to the founding of the Criminal Asset Bureau and a massive crackdown on organized crime in the country.

 Cuir beannacht ar na mná is mó in Éirinn

-(Salute to these greatest women of Ireland!)
+(Salute to these most remarkable women of Ireland!)